prisms-center/CASMcode_tools/doc/index.rst

 .. code-block:: text

-    "Structure mappings were found with the `casm-map` program [1], using the method of Thomas et al. [2] implemented in CASM [3]."
+    "Structure mappings were found by the method of Thomas et al. [1] using the `casm-map` program [2] provided by CASM [3]."

     1. B. Puchala, J. Thomas, and A. Van der Ven, "casm-map...".
-    2. J. C. Thomas, A. R. Natarajan, and A. Van der Ven, Comparing crystal structures with symmetry and geometry, npj Computational Materials, 7 (2021), 164.
     2. B. Puchala, J. C. Thomas, A. R. Natarajan, J. G. Goiri,
         S. S. Behara, J. L. Kaufman, A. Van der Ven, CASM—A software package for first-principles based study of multicomponent crystalline solids, Computational Materials Science 217
         (2023) 111897.
+    3. J. C. Thomas, A. R. Natarajan, and A. Van der Ven, Comparing crystal structures with symmetry and geometry, npj Computational Materials, 7 (2021), 164.

 About CASM